TimSchulz1991/project5-8GAG-DRF-API/README.md

 For the backend part of this entire 8GAG project, there is only one user story:

-- As an admin, I want to be able to manage all the users, posts, comments and likes, so that I can for example delete malicious content from the page
+- As an admin, I want to be able to manage (create, edit, delete) all the users, posts, comments and likes, so that I can for example delete malicious content from the page

 # Agile